-As per the approved FY17 AEOP APP, the external evaluation of GEMS includes site visits for 3 laboratories with a local GEMS-SEAP-CQL pipeline.
+As per the approved FY18 AEOP APP, the external evaluation of GEMS includes site visit/onsite focus groups at GEMS sites.

-Site visits provide the evaluation team with first-hand opportunities to speak with apprentices and their mentors.
+Site visits provide the evaluation team with first-hand opportunities to speak with students and their mentors.
 We are able to observe the AEOPs in action.
-The information gleaned from these visits assists in illustrating and more deeply understanding the findings of other data collected (from questionnaires).
-In total, the evaluation findings are used to highlight program successes and inform program changes so that the AEOPs can be even better in the future.
+The information gleaned from these visits assists us in illustrating and more deeply understanding the findings of other data collected (from questionnaires).
+In total, evaluators' findings are used to highlight program successes and inform program changes so that the AEOPs can be even better in the future.